1. How will an Economic Stimulus payment affect my Medi-Cal case?

 The one-time Economic Stimulus payment will not affect your CalWORKs case and will not be counted as income.
 It will be counted as property if you still have it 12-months after you received the payment.

-5. I received an appointment to complete my CalWORKs/CalFresh redetermination for the month of April.
-Do I need to keep my appointment and will my benefits be discontinued?
+5. I received an appointment to complete my CalWORKs/CalFresh redetermination for the current month.
+Do I need to keep my appointment?

 1. What is General Relief?